 Sadly, the human and economic impact of these tragedies is huge.

-E-Call is a pioneering European emergency-call system for vehicles that aims to bring rapid assistance to road traffic incidents, anywhere in the European Union.
+E-Call is a pioneering European emergency-call system for vehicles that aims to rapidly assist in road traffic incidents anywhere in the European Union.

 eCall sounds simple.
 And it is.

 - An upgraded Europe-wide interoperable Public Safety Answering Point (PSAP) infrastructure

 - Installed or embedded Machine-to-Machine (M2M) communication devices in all vehicles.

 In a serious road incident, the In-Vehicle Equipment (IVE) must be able to automatically dial 112 and reliably communicate incident details over wireless networks.

 These details are collectively defined as "the minimum set of data" or MSD and include: